yonatanvolog/jenga-ai-solver-build/README.md

 ## Features
 - **Strategic Block Removal:** Agents remove blocks while avoiding tower collapse, balancing risk and reward with each move.
-- **Simulation-Based Learning:** Agents interact with a Unity physics engine that simulates realistic block collisions and tower instability.
+- **Simulation-Based Learning:** Agents interact with a Unity physics engine that simulates realistic block collisions and tower intilt.
 - **Hierarchical Decision-Making:** The DQN and SARSA agents use separate neural networks to handle multi-level decisions, choosing the best block to remove based on learned strategies.

 ## Gameplay